sonyxperiadev/amazon-custom-resources/docs/article.md

 --env-file`

-## Usage
+## Open Source

-All our custom resources are Open Sourced and can be accessed at the [Sony Experia Dev Github account](https://github.com/sonyxperiadev/amazon-custom-resources).
+All our custom resources are open sourced and can be accessed at the [Sony Experia Dev Github account](https://github.com/sonyxperiadev/amazon-custom-resources).

 The following script are available for each resource: